 Supporting the launch, Don’t Trust the B---- in Apt 23 actress Krysten Ritter checked out the new products along with VH1’s Big Morning Buzz host Carrie Keagan, who talked about will.i.am's new initiative and the importance of recycling.

 “It’s important for everyone to start recycling.
-Everybody has to do it, and it’s amazing that will.i.am and
+Everybody has to do it, and it’s amazing that will.i.am and Coca-Cola have created such an inspiring movement where you can physically see the recycled products turning into valuable, cool products,” Keagan notes.

-As the crowd dined on hors d'oeuvres and danced next to the DJ booth, will.i.am grabbed the mic to talk further about his collaboration with
+As the crowd dined on hors d'oeuvres and danced next to the DJ booth, will.i.am grabbed the mic to talk further about his collaboration with Coca-Cola, which was two years in the making.

 “EKOCYCLE allows companies to hop on board, so they can execute their sustainability efforts,” says will.i.am, adding that his vision is to have even more designers create “cool, fresh and fly” items for the line that are “built from recycled materials from day one.”